 Is an independent agency that regulates the interstate transmission of natural gas, oil, and electricity.
 FERC also regulates natural gas and hydropower projects, but does not own, finance, construct or operate any energy facilities.

 Establishes procedures for the inadvertent discovery or planned excavation of Native American cultural items on federal or tribal lands.
 While these provisions do not apply to discoveries or excavations on private or state lands, the collection provisions of the Act may apply to Native American cultural items if they come under the control of an institution that receives federal funding.
 NAGPRA makes it a criminal offense to traffic in Native American human remains without right of possession or in Native American cultural items obtained in violation of the Act.

-Each state has their own SHPO and they aid communities to identify, evaluate, preserve, and revitalize their historic, archeological, and cultural resources.
+Each state has their own SHPO and they aid communities to identify, evaluate, preserve, and revitalize their historic, archaeological, and cultural resources.

 Identifying, documenting, and interpreting all types of above-ground historical resources, to assess their significance, and to develop and implement impact mitigation strategies.
 This includes, but is not limited to, buildings, bridges, dams, railroad components, maritime structures, cultural landscapes, and cemeteries.

 Geographic area within which an undertaking may directly or indirectly cause changes in the character or use of historic properties, if such properties exist.
 The architectural history APE will likely be larger than the archaeological APE.
 The archaeological APE is normally the actual footprint of the project or it can be an agency jurisdictional area.
 The USACE APE is 30 m (100 ft) with in a stream or wetland crossing.